This Custard Cake consists of ridiculously fluffy vanilla sponge cake layered with custard buttercream and a homemade custard filling.

 - Vanilla - Of course, vanilla is an important ingredient as the cake, buttercream, and custard filling all revolve around it!
 Try to use a high-quality vanilla extract or vanilla bean paste, or if you like you can even use whole vanilla pods.
 The quality of the vanilla you use will really shine through in this recipe.

-- Corn Starch - The cornstarch helps to thicken the pastry cream.
+- Corn Starch - The cornstarch (cornflour in the UK) helps to thicken the pastry cream.

-- Flour - This vanilla sponge works best with cake flour, but you can also use all-purpose flour if you don't have cake flour.
+- Flour - This vanilla sponge works best with cake flour, but you can also use all-purpose flour (plain flour).

-- Vegetable Oil - This helps to keep the cake moist, you can also use any flavorless oil you like.
+- Vegetable Oil - This helps to keep the cake moist; you can substitute with any neutral oil.

-- Powdered Sugar - This is optional to sweeten the custard buttercream, you can leave it out or add less of it if you prefer a less sweet frosting.
+- Powdered Sugar - (Icing sugar) This is optional to sweeten the custard buttercream; you can leave it out or add less of it if you prefer a less sweet frosting.

 See the recipe card for the full recipe.